How to prepare your house for the winter

 Whether it’s loose tiles, damaged lead flashing or rotting support beams, as your first line of defence against the elements, it pays to tackle roof issues right away when preparing for winter.

-With heavy rainfall and freezing temperatures, a little problem can soon become a bigger and more expensive one – so, ensuring your roof is fully weatherproofed will help you avoid any unwanted leaks and prevent any water damage.
-You must carry out full-scale inspections on the roof and gutters for tell-tale signs such as icicles forming or materials clogging so that you can organise maintenance before it’s too late.
+With heavy rainfall and freezing temperatures, a little problem can soon become a bigger and more expensive one, so ensuring your roof is fully weatherproofed will help you avoid any unwanted leaks and prevent any water damage.

-British weather is temperamental at the best of times, but with this guide, you’ll have everything you need to prepare your home for winter with a strong defence that can withstand the elements all winter long.
+British weather is temperamental at the best of times, but with this guide, you’ll have everything you need to prepare your home for winter.